obayemiisreal4-dataanalytics/Google-Ads-Database/README.md

 ## Result
 ![Top campaigns based on Impressions](question3.png)

-INSIGHTS: It can be observed that 'Elevate your space' has a total of 20000 Impressions which is the most impressions out of the pack
+INSIGHTS: It can be observed that 'Elevate your space' has a total of 20000 Impressions which is the most impressions out of the pack.